chapel-lang/chapel/doc/chplvis/chplvis.rst

   - In all the examples given, all calls to *xVdebug()* routines were essentially in the *main* program.
-While this will not be the case in all programs, a couple of thinges should be noted.
+While this will not be the case in all programs, a couple of things should be noted.

     - All calls run code on all locales.

     - Calls should not be made in *on* statements.
-While that program should run, the *chplvis* data will mostly likely not make much sense.
+While such programs should run, the *chplvis* data will mostly likely not make much sense.

     - Calls should not be made in *begin* statements for similar reasons.

+    - Calls should not be made in forall or coforall statements.

 :Author: Philip A. Nelson